 Each profession had its own church

-Finally, the craftsmen had their own church too.
+Finally, the craftsmen had their church too.
 This also shows how incredibly rich Lubeck was.
-Just the thought of the craftsmen, having enough money to built their own church is mindblowing.
+Just the thought of the craftsmen, having enough money to build their church is mindblowing.
 Because let’s not be fooled here – these are not small houses that are called churches, these are real churches with all their pride!
 During this period, the people living in Lubeck were the ones deciding and the church had not much to say.

 The church was more than a place of worship